meilisearch/documentation/learn/advanced/tokenization.md

 # Tokenization

 **Tokenization** is the act of taking a sentence or phrase and splitting it into smaller units of language, called tokens.
-It is the first step of document indexing in the MeiliSearch engine, and is a critical factor in the quality of search results.
+It is the first step of document indexing in the Meilisearch engine, and is a critical factor in the quality of search results.

 Breaking sentences into smaller chunks requires understanding where one word ends and another begins, making tokenization a highly complex and language-dependant task.
-MeiliSearch's solution to this problem is a **modular tokenizer** that follows different processes, called **pipelines**, based on the language it detects.
+Meilisearch's solution to this problem is a **modular tokenizer** that follows different processes, called **pipelines**, based on the language it detects.

-This allows MeiliSearch to function in several different languages with zero setup.
+This allows Meilisearch to function in several different languages with zero setup.

-## Deep dive: The MeiliSearch tokenizer
+## Deep dive: The Meilisearch tokenizer

 ![Tokenizer Architecture](https://user-images.githubusercontent.com/6482087/102896344-8560d200-4466-11eb-8cfe-b4ae8741093b.jpg)

-When you add documents to a MeiliSearch index, the tokenization process is handled by an abstract interface called an **analyzer**.
+When you add documents to a Meilisearch index, the tokenization process is handled by an abstract interface called an **analyzer**.
 The analyzer is responsible for determining the primary language of each field based on the scripts (e.g. Latin alphabet, Chinese hanzi, etc.) that are present there.
 Then, it applies the corresponding **pipeline** to each field.

 We can break down the tokenization process like so: